utnet-org/utility/core/async/README.md

 # Core Async Helpers

-This crate contains helpers related to common asynchronous programming patterns used in framework:
+This crate contains helpers related to common asynchronous programming patterns used in unc-infra.

 * messaging: common interfaces for sending messages between components.
-* test_loop: a event-loop-based test framework that can test multiple components together in a synchronous way.
+* test_loop: a event-loop-based test unc-infra.that can test multiple components together in a synchronous way.